privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       // Seller specific signals that include information about the context
       // (e.g. Category blocks Publisher has chosen and so on).
 This can
       // not be fetched real-time from Key-Value Server.
-      // The serialized string can be deserialized to a JSON object. string seller_signals = 3;
+      // Represents a serialized string that is deserialized to a JSON object
+      // before passing to Adtech script.
+      string seller_signals = 3;

       // Information about auction (ad format, size).
       // This information is required for both bidding and auction.
-      // The serialized string can be deserialized to a JSON object. string auction_signals = 4;
+      // Represents a serialized string that is deserialized to a JSON object
+      // before passing to Adtech script.
+      string auction_signals = 4;
     }